-We have talked a lot about problems before, but occasions when on their owner’s beds, shoes, clothes, and other personal belongings require special attention.
+We have discussed a lot about problems before, but occasions when on their owner’s beds, shoes, clothes, and other personal belongings require special attention.

 Do out of spite?